-These days, saving up in Singapore is all about knowing how to jump through hoops to get the most interest.
+These days, saving up in Singapore is all about knowing how to jump through hoops to get the most interest from banks.

 You might even have caught yourself buying nonsensical things to hit minimum spend so that you can get more interest on your savings account.
 You don’t need us to tell you that that’s not a wise thing to do.

 To save using the CIMB FastSaver account, you just need a minimum deposit of $1,000.
-This will give you 1% p.a., which is already 0.95% more than a basic POSB Savings account.
+That’s it.

 Who should choose the CIMB FastSaver account?

-But, your deposit is already more than $70,000, so you have hit the bonus interest cap.
-More money won’t yield more interest, so maybe you can consider a low-hanging fruit like the CIMB FastSaver and put the excess in there to generate 1% p.a. without having to keep track of any requirements.
-When your deposit in the CIMB FastSaver account reaches $75,000, then the interest rate becomes 0.6%.
+Then anything above $25,000 yield more interest, so maybe you can consider a low-hanging fruit like the CIMB FastSaver and park some of your funds in there to earn 0.3% p.a. without having to keep track of any requirements.

 CIMB FastSaver vs UOB Stash — which is better?